Center-for-Health-Data-Science/bulkDGD/data/model/readme.md

 A PyTorch file containing the state of the trained Gaussian mixture model.

-## `rep.pth`

-A PyTorch file containing the state of the trained representation layer.

 ## `training_genes.txt`

 A plain text file containing the list of genes (represented by their Ensembl IDs) used to train the DGD model.